Pitlochry for kids

 We focus on ‘Pitlochry for kids’ highlighting all the things to do with kids in Pitlochry and kids in Perthshire.

 1. Pitlochry Dam Visitor Centre – it is free entry.
 The car park below the visitor centre near the dam, is free too.
 Down stairs in the visitor centre there are hands on displays that allow the kids to understand how the salmon travel up through the Pitlochry dam fish ladder.
 Also how electricity is generated and a short film describing how the Tunnel Tigers created the tunnels that go to our hydro dams.
 There is an excellent café upstairs with brilliant views over Pitlochry Dam.
-(Our guestimate is this would eat up and hour to two hours depending if you have a scone or not).
+(Our guesstimate is this would eat up an hour to two hours depending if you have a scone or not).
 You could combine this with The Pitlochry Dam circular walk over the dam, along the river, over the foot bridge, down Pitlochry main street and back to the dam Visitor Centre car park.

-2. John Muir Trust located opposite McKays Hotel in Pitlochry main street has a number of kids interactive activities about wildlife and the outdoors.
+4. John Muir Trust located opposite McKays Hotel in Pitlochry main street has a number of kids interactive activities about wildlife and the outdoors.
 There is also a short video.
 Free entry.
-(Our guestimate is this would eat up half an hour or so).
+(Our guesstimate is this would eat up half an hour or so).

 A short drive out of Pitlochry there are a number of excellent kids activities in Perthshire.
 These are our top suggestions.

 1. Wee Adventures.
 This has to be Perthshire’s top Kids adventure activity provider.
 They organise kids activity days during the school holidays aimed at 5 to 12 year old children.
 These are aimed at getting kids to make decision at an early age, developing their confidence and independence, which are important life skills.
 Each Kids Adventure Day runs from 9:30am to 3.30pm or 4pm in the summer.
 The Wee Adventures promise, is to return your kids muddy, wet, tired and inspired children to you at the end of their day.
 At any time of year, they also do bespoke adventure days for families with kids or just a group of kids while their parents enjoy some time to themselves in the area.
 We are certain you and your kids will be impressed.
 Tel 0778 067 5859

 2. Highland Safaris.
 This an excellent place to spend a lot of time with kids.
 This must be one of the best outdoor kids activity centres in Scotland.
 There are a whole host of activities from gold and gem panning, which many kids really enjoy trying to find those gems.
 The bike skills cycle track is good safe fun (away from traffic), you can take your own bikes or hire them.
 The track is an off road loop.
 Ride your bikes here as long as you like.
 Also a nature trail, at the visitor centre is free.
 Follow the clues round a loop that overlooks a herd of red deer.